sathiyapriyakm/foodzone_frontend/README.md

 ### `Short tech summary`
   - Implemented authentication,authorization using Json Web Token for login,along with CRUD features.
   - Integrated payment gateway by RazorPay API to collect service and display transaction status.
-  - Implemented [MongoDB ChangeStream](https://www.mongodb.com/docs/manual/changeStreams) for push notification to admin about payments
+  - Used Socket.io for notification to admin about payments.

 ## Features

 ### `User features`
-  - User can view foodZone list only after logging in
+  - User can view food items list only after logging in
-  - User can add different foodZones to cart and can remote any or all foodZones from cart
+  - User can add different food items to cart and can remove any or all item from cart
   - Once payment is done order is confirmed and user can see latest status of order in my orders page